mkierzenka/SWDevProj/report/doc.md

     * kvMap_ (MapStrObj): the String key will map to a serialized piece of data (Value)
     * node_ (INetwork): this network abstraction will allow the store to listen for messages from other nodes and send messages to other stores to request data or put data in another node's store
-    * storeId (size_t): each local store will be represented by a unique numerical identifier (the "index" commandline argument)
-    At a higher level, this identifier will help keep track of where the data is stored
+    * storeId (size_t): each local store will be represented by a unique numerical identifier (the "index" command line argument); at a higher level, this identifier will help keep track of where the data is stored
     * msgCache_ (Map): this map will hold the messages that the KVStore cannot handle right away.
 For example, if another node requests data from this store that is guaranteed to eventually be in this store, the store will hold that message in the queue until the data is present.
 The key will be an actual Key object and the value will be an array of messages referencing that key.
 For example, if two nodes try to get the same data from the same store, then the key for that data will correspond to two get messages.
 Right now only two types of messages will exist in this cache: WaitAndGetMsg and ReplyDataMsg
     * msgCacheLock_ (Lock): used when accessing the cache, to avoid another thread from reading from/writing to the cache at the same time

   * Methods:
     * put(Key, Value): adds given data to the key-value store specified in the key, not blocking; sends Put message if Key's node id doesn't correspond to this store's id
     * get(Key): request for the data; returns deserialized data from its own store or from the network if data for the key exists, otherwise returns nullptr
     * waitAndGet(Key): retrieves data with the given Key from the Key's node or from the network if not local; blocking, so won't return until data exists in store specified by key
     * getValue(Key): return the value that the given key maps to, in the raw storage format (Value); goes to the network if data not stored locally
     * addMsgWaitingOn(WaitAndGetMsg): add the message to cache; this kvstore currently doesn't have the data to respond to another node's request, so need to wait until the data is put into the local store
     * addReply(ReplyDataMsg): adds reply data message to the cache, to be forwarded to the application (which is waiting for it)

 * Key: These are used to identify a piece of data at a level higher than the local KV store.